nickmvincent/cmpt419_spring2025/assignments/assignment_2_influence.md

 If you select a dataset you are interested in, you may be able to reuse some of your code you write for this assignment for your project.

 Suggested approach: I recommend first training several models on the "full dataset" (e.g. logistic regression, basic random forest, KNN, XGBoost).
 See how long this takes.
-Then, try subsampling 10% or 1% of your data and see if the training time falls low enough that you think you can reasonably retrain a model at least 50 total times.
+Then, try subsampling 10% or 1% of your data and see if the training time falls low enough that you think you can reasonably retrain a model at least 50 total times. (if a training run takes a day and you have a week left... this is too much training time!)

 Specifically, you should write code to do the following:

 * Load a dataset into memory.
 Describe the dataset in your report.
 (2 marks)
 * Process into features and labels.
 Describe the features and labels in your report.
 (2 marks)
 * Split into train and test sets.
 Describe your specific approach (e.g. random 80/20 split, time-based split, etc.) (2 marks)
 * Train some classifier.
 It does not need to be the "best" possible performance for your chosen dataset, though you may want to try a few options if feasible to do so.
 (2 marks)
+  * You should list some reason for your choice of classifier.
 * Report performance of your baseline classifier: accuracy, confusion matrix.
 You are encouraged to include a precision-recall curve or TPR vs. FPR curve (i.e. AUROC curve), though if you think it isn't helpful you can just mention why not.
-You must choose a "primary metric" that you will use for your data value estimates, and you should briefly justify this choice.
+You must choose a "primary metric" that you will use for your data value estimates, and you should justify this choice.
 (2 marks)
+  * Why is this measurement appropriate for the data/task you chose?

 10 marks total for part 1